 Misconception #1: Consultants make ridiculously high fees and have no ownership in our results

 Consulting fees are based on the value consultants deliver.
 If a consulting company didn’t deliver their results to justify their fees their reputation in turn would be ruined.
 Therefore, they would not receive any referrals and would struggle to get new clients.
 We advise that you think of a business operations consultant as an investment rather than an expense.
 Why?
 Because, at least speaking for the Win Enterprises team, we take pride in the results and our goal is to provide you the best results possible to make your investment worthwhile.
 Our success lies within your success.

 Misconception #2: Consultants come in for this project and leave – they don’t have to live there long term

 The best consultants tend to think of your success as their success.
 After a consultant has done their job, it does not mean that communication is cut off.
-We live in a world where technology is at our fingertips at all times.
+We live in a world where technology is always at our fingertips.
 If you’ve worked closely with a top consultant, you will likely get several follow-ups over the next several years.
 We want to make sure you’re still doing well.

 Misconception #3: Consultants are just people with a bunch of school degrees – they don’t have real world experience

 Some consulting firms hire after graduation.
 Do not be alarmed as this is common, especially within larger consulting firms.
 These consults are placed on a team with more senior and experienced consultants that will take the reins.
 It is important to note that all consultants must go through a thorough and rigorous training.
 Keep in mind if an individual was not competent and capable the consulting firm would not have hired them.